 While I was initially curious about the scent devices before my research, my dissertation ultimately became an extended critique of device-driven approaches to scent features and the problems with poorly designed devices (that either absorb or mute the costly compounds inside, or else require almost continuous maintenance and malfunctions) and ultimately a call to aromatic context and the vital role of mediators in cultural heritage.

-While the use of aroma in galleries and museums isn’t new, the preoccupation with delivery devices, novelty scents (i.e., gross-out theme park pongs), and gimmicky display formats continues to grab headlines.
-Indeed, almost weekly, there is another media story declaring that aroma is being used “for the first time” in stories about the use of corporate fragrance technologies in public and institutional spaces, which Canadian curator Jim Drobnick accurately characterises as “high precision air fresheners” (Drobnick, 2006).
-As my colleagues and I argue in our paper Beyond Vapourware: Considerations for Meaningful Design with Smell (McBride et al, 2016), the entire conceit of scent technology is itself a type of vapourware, underwritten by bold claims from the fields of psychology, neuroscience, and human-computer interaction.
+While the use of aroma in galleries and museums isn’t new, the preoccupation with delivery devices, novelty scents, and gimmicky, unsafe display formats that often upstage and obscure the nature and provenance of the scents inside, along with the often uncredited ‘ghost’ perfumers who are subcontracted to develop, formulate, test, and compound them.
+Indeed, almost weekly, there is another media declaration that scent is being used “for the first time” in an exhibit or gallery space.
+In many cases, such stories are closer to a form of viral marketing for a (yet another) scent delivery technology (device), which Canadian curator Jim Drobnick accurately characterizes as “high precision air fresheners” (Drobnick, 2006).
+As my colleagues and I argue in our paper Beyond Vapourware: Considerations for Meaningful Design with Smell (McBride et al, 2016), the entire conceit of scent technology is itself a type of vapourware marketed to gullible customers by way of bold claims about the ‘sensorial’ powers of their inexpensive and unconvincing pongs.

 A focus on (high-quality) materials